sangeo0000/CVMaker/README.md

 Version 1

-a cordova cross platform cvmaker code using javascript and html
+a cordova cross platform cvmaker code made using javascript and html

-this is made by html and javascript

 This can create a CV which can be screenshot....